 The platform said that the company had conducted nucleic acid tests on its entire delivery staff.

-Delivery men who have had close contact with the infected persons have been barred from receiving orders and are now in Quarantine at designated isolation centres, the platform said.
+Delivery men who have had close contact with the infected persons have been barred from receiving orders and are now in Quarantine at designated isolation centers, the platform said.

 “Beijing has contained the spread of Covid-19 cases,” Xu said, adding that the epidemic may be showing signs of abating.